NEPHROLOGY / CLINICAL RESEARCH

 Results:

 The study involved 178 patients undergoing a total of 740 procedures during 214 sessions, predominantly using femoral vascular access.
 The median duration of the entire TPE sessions (treated as a surrogate for catheter lifespan) was 118.5 hours.
 Technical complications occurred in 20.8% of procedures (31.6% of events), while clinical complications occurred in 4.2% (4.7% of events).
 Technical complications were nearly five times more frequent than clinical complications, with technical events being 6.7 times more common.
-The proportion of patients experiencing clinical complications amounted to 15.2%.
+The proportion of patients experiencing clinical complications was 15.2%.
 Logistic regression demonstrated that each additional day of catheter placement increased the probability of technical complications by 3%.
-Additionally, each year of patient age decreased the likelihood of clinical complications by 8.9%, while Fresh Frozen Plasma (FFP) supplementation within a session increased the probability of clinical complications by 21.6%.
+Additionally, each year of patient age decreased the likelihood of clinical complications by 8.9%, while fresh frozen plasma (FFP) supplementation within a session increased the probability of clinical complications by 21.6%.

 Conclusions: